Tony Wright (actor): Rank Organisation

 Back in France Wright was Callaghan again in Et par ici la sortie (1957).
 Rank used him for Seven Thunders (1957).
 When he married Janet Munro, Rank's head of production Earl St John gave her away.

 Wright starred in The Spaniard's Curse (1958),In the Wake of a Stranger and The House in Marsh Road.

+Later career

-In May 1958 it was reported he was terminating his seven year contract with Rank because he "wasn't getting enough work".
+In May 1958 it was reported he was terminating his seven-year contract with Rank because he "wasn't getting enough work".
 His wife Janet Munro later wrote about Wright:

 He was insecure because of his acting.
-He wasn’t a very good actor, but he did have a magnificent physique and exciting locks.
+He wasn’t a very good actor, but he did have a magnificent physique and exciting looks.
 Like all Mr. Beefcakes, his time in the movies was coming to its end.
 He had passed his heyday.
 Looks fade so quickly and I could tell he wasn't as handsome now as he was in his earlier movie.
 Nor was his body as supple...
 There was little talent to back up Tony’s looks, and I felt deep compassion for him.

+In June 1958 Wright was taken to hospital after having taken an overdose of sleeping tablets.
+He returned to hospital a few days later, also ill, but again recovered.